 6.3.2.1 Request of access token on behalf of the consumer

 The SCP requests access tokens on behalf of the consumer in Scenario D (indirect communication with delegated discovery) and in Scenario C (indirect communication without delegated discovery) without mutual authentication between NF and NRF at the transport layer.
-The following procedure describes token requests for Scenario D, and particularly how CCAs are used to authorize the SCP to request access tokens on behalf of the NF Consumer.
+The following procedure describes token requests for Scenario D, and particularly how CCAs are used to authorize the SCP to request access tokens on behalf of the NF Service Consumer.
 For Scenario C without mutual authentication between NF and NRF at the transport layer, the same principles hold.

-Figure 6.3.2.1-1: Access token request of SCP on behalf of an NF Consumer
+Figure 6.3.2.1-1: Access token request of SCP on behalf of an NF Service Consumer

 1. The NF Service Consumer sends a service request to the SCP.
 The consumer includes a CCA signed by the consumer.
 The CCA includes the NF Instance ID of the consumer.
 The consumer's certificate used for signing the CCA also contains the consumer's NF Instance ID.